 Why it’s effective: Keeps remote employees focused on growing professionally and staying competitive in their roles.

-Remote work has provided several benefits: in a Salesforce survey, 66% say remote working has brought them closer to their families.
-Employees say they’ve enjoyed a better work-life balance working from home, but this balance can also require a more open-minded approach to when and where employees might be working.
+Remote work has delivered real benefits for employees.
+In a Salesforce survey, 66% of remote workers said it had brought them closer to their families.
+Employees report better work-life balance, but that balance often requires a more open-minded approach to when and where people work.

 There’s been somewhat of a shift occurring in the employment landscape where 76% of Australians are willing to stay longer with their employer if they offer flexible working conditions, and over half are willing to take a pay cut for an more flexible working schedule.
 Organisations that fail to keep up with this shift could really find themselves on the back foot when it comes to hiring, so keep this in mind when developing support for remote workers.